Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Introduction

 The Yoneda characterization of $\Ext$ is familiar to most students of homological algebra.
 Let $A,B$ be two objects in an abelian category $\A$.
 Then $\Ext_{\A}(A,B)$ is the set of all equivalence classes of sequences of the form $0\to B\to C\to A\to 0$, where two sequences $\alpha,\beta$ are equivalent if we have the following commutative diagram:

-Now $\Ext_{\A}(A,B)$ can be given an abelian group structure by the well-known Baer sum as descibed in, for instance, \cite[Lemma 12.6.3]{baer}.
+Now $\Ext_{\A}(A,B)$ can be given an abelian group structure by the well-known Baer sum as described in, for instance, \cite[Tag 010I]{st}.
 This consideration can be carried out more generally in any exact category (see \cite[Subsection 1.2]{vec}).

 The purpose of this note is to study the following rather natural questions: what if we place additional constraints on the short exact sequences?
 When do we get a subfunctor of $\Ext^1$?
-Can one apply such functors to study ring and module theory, similar to the ways homological algebra has been very successful applied to in the last decades?
+Can one apply such functors to study ring and module theory, similar to the ways homological algebra has been very successfully applied in the last decades?

 Let us elucidate our goals with a concrete example.
 Let $(R,\m,k)$ be a Noetherian local ring.
 Let $A,B$ be finitely generated $R$-modules.
 We consider exact sequences $0\to B\to C\to A\to 0$ of $R$-modules, with the added condition that $\mu(C)=\mu(A)+\mu(B)$, where $\mu(-)$ denotes the minimal number of generators.
 As we shall see later, the equivalence classes of such sequences do form a subfunctor of $\Ext^1_R$, which we denote by $\Ext^1_R(-,-)^{\mu}$.
 More surprisingly, the vanishing of a single module $\Ext^1_R(-,-)^{\mu}$ can be used to characterize the regularity of $R$, a feature that is lacking with the classical $\Ext^1$.